Puyopuyo!! Quest: Reception

-Sega Networks claimed that Puyopuyo!!
-Quest received over 12 million downloads as of January 2015.
+The game's official website claimed that Puyopuyo!!
+Quest received over 30 million downloads as of June 2025.

 Puyopuyo!!
 Quest and Puyopuyo!!
 Quest Arcade were nominated for a CEDEC Award in 2014 in the Game Design department, citing the ingenious linkage of the smartphone and arcade games creates a fulfilling play cycle for players.
-The pair did not receive highest accolade award, which was given to Kantai Collection.
+The pair lost to Kantai Collection for the highest accolade award.

 Status

 While the Puyopuyo!!
-Quest servers remain online as of April 2021, it was announced in early 2017 that the Puyopuyo!!
-Quest Arcade servers would be terminated on 1 April of that year, 03:59.
-Since the announcement, playing the game via arcade cabinets was made impossible.
+Quest servers remain online as of April 2021, Puyopuyo!!
+Quest Arcade servers were terminated on April 1 of that year.
+Since its shutdown, playing the game via arcade cabinets was made impossible.